Surajnpfr/LegalAI/READMe.md

 # Nepali Legal AI

-Nepali Legal AI is an open-source legal research and retrieval system focused on Nepali laws, constitutional documents, and legal knowledge.
+Nepali Legal AI is an open-source legal research and retrieval system focused on Nepali laws, constitutional documents, and legal knowledge to help in Legal works and basic Legal understandings.

 The project is designed to support: